-All of the content on this site is produced by IMG or Rohit Bhargava.
+All of the content on this site is produced by Rohit Bhargava.
 You are free to share with colleagues, cut and paste, or transform into innovative origami as much as you like for your personal use.
 Please always provide credit or a link back and don’t steal content to pretend it’s yours or republish with the intent to try and make money on it.
 It is not nice – and seriously bad karma.
 Trust me … I’m Indian.

 3. Email-Responding Policy: I try to respond to emails as quickly as I can and I DO read all my emails personally.

 4. Linking Policy: I will always link to the original source for any content or thinking that is mentioned on this site.

 5. Commenting Policy: After ten years of blogging with comments, I finally disabled them.
 Read more about why on thi page >

 6. Cauliflower Policy: Never under any circumstances.
 Read my “Cauliflower Confession” on this page >

 7. Image Policy: Images used are sourced or purchased as stock images prior to use on this site.

 8. “Broccoflower” Policy: I think we can all agree there are far better culinary science research projects to sink time and effort into … like performing autopsies on chicken nuggets, for example.

 10. List Policy: Lists of policies and terms should always be lovely round numbers, even if you don’t really have anything useful to say for the last item or two.
 Just use filler text if you run into this situation.
 Most of the time people won’t notice.
 I mean seriously, who reads all the disclaimer policies for a website anyway?

 This site features plenty of business commentary and most of it shares a point of view.
 Useful insights are often one sided, though I know sometimes readers might disagree with the opinions on this site.
 I stand behind them 100%, but also try to remain open minded enough to have a conversation about anything, correct any errors, and “agree to disagree” if we must.